 Many studies have shown how the emission factors (the average emission -one per emission specie- produced by a vehicle per kilometre) have significantly decreased in Europe since the adoption of the Type Approval for all emissions but CO2.

 On the contrary CO2 emission factors have seen an initial increase linked with the reduction of CO and VOC produced (reducing CO and VOC means oxidising them better and then emitting 44 grams more of CO2 each 28 grams of CO saved) and with the increased weight and comfort of the vehicles and then a decrease due to improved engine efficiency.
-Mostly such improved efficiency came from a wider diffusion of Diesel engine which, worse that others in controlling emissions, has a significant advantage on fuel efficiency (a recent heavy-duty Diesel engine has a global efficiency of more than 40%) and therefore on CO2 emissions.
+Mostly such improved efficiency came from a wider diffusion of Diesel engine which, worse than others in controlling emissions, has a significant advantage on fuel efficiency (a recent heavy-duty Diesel engine has a global efficiency of more than 40%) and therefore on CO2 emissions.

 Recent European vehicles are the result of many improvements, some aiming at increasing active and passive safety, some aiming at reducing pollutant emissions, some aiming at improving fuel efficiency; however which aspect to “monetise” in the CBA will depend on the Georgian national objectives behind considering adopting EU emission standards.

-CTCN for example has a statutory objective of reducing green house gasses (GHG) emissions (mostly but not only CO2) thus, for road vehicles, reducing fossil fuel consumption is more important than anything else; UN Environment on the other hand considers the air quality as main priority and the other emissions species have a greater role for them.
+CTCN for example has a statutory objective of reducing green house gasses (GHG) emissions (mostly but not only CO2) thus, for road vehicles, reducing fossil fuel consumption is more important than anything else; UN Environment Air Quality and Mobility Unit on the other hand considers the air quality as main priority and the other emissions species have a greater role for them.
 What is the objective of the national government of Georgia?

 Setting the objectives is the first step in the Cost Benefit Analysis process.